 Are you ready to plan your will or trust?
-We would like to give you a FREE Wills Guide.
+We would like to give you a Planning Will Guide.
 This helpful information may enable you to successfully plan your estate and avoid an accidental disinheritance.
 Use our Wills Guide to record your family information and your estate distribution plans.

 How Will You Be Remembered?

 Endow Your Annual Gift to United Way

 This is the gift that keeps on giving - back to the Portage County community.
 Your gift remains relevant as needs in the community continue to change and evolve.
 A fixed percentage of earnings is infused into each annual campaign following the receipt of your planned gift.